-The carrying amount of intangible assets is amortised on a straight-line basis.
-The amortisation of $\pounds1,402,196$ charged to revenue in 2011/12 was charged to the IT Administration cost centre and then absorbed as an overhead across all the service headings in the Net Expenditure of Services.
+The carrying amount of Intangible Assets is amortised on a straight-line basis.
+The amortisation of £2.11 million charged to revenue in 2012/13 (£1.40 million in 2011/12) was charged to the IT Administration cost centre and then absorbed as an overhead across all the service headings in the Net Expenditure of Services.
 It is not possible to quantify exactly how much of the amortisation is attributable to each service heading.